StoneOrbits/VortexEngine/docs/global_brightness_menu.md

 ## Using the Global Brightness Menu

 When the Global Brightness menu is entered, the device shows the current brightness level.
-Short click to cycle through brightness levels and select on to save and exit.
+Short click to cycle through brightness levels and select a brightness to save and exit.
+Exit the menu without changing brightness by selecting the exit option.

 <div class="brightness-container">